-For more information on the Section and call for papers/panels, please visit this page.
+For more information on the Section, please visit this page.

 Political Dynamics After Civil War